General questions about Liaison…

 Do you have positions that will allow me to work from home?

-Sometimes, yes.
+Yes.
+In fact, it’s becoming more and more common among our clients to allow some portion of the work to be done from home.
 One of our major marcom teams works almost entirely remotely.
 If the description doesn’t specifically say it’s a telecommuting opportunity‚ then it’s most likely an onsite, “in-office” role.
+We’ll discuss it with you during the interview process.

 I’m from out of town.
 What are my chances?

 You will always be more competitive for a position if you live in the same city.
-If you are applying from out of town‚ it always helps if you provide a little detail about your date-specific relocation plans in your cover letter.
+So if you are applying from out of town‚ you should provide a lot of detail about your date-specific relocation plans in your cover letter.

 Where does my resume go and who will see it?